Academic-Internet-Identity/AII/README.md

 ## Features

 - Registration and management of users with different roles: students, administrative staff, and teachers.
 - Management of subjects and schedules.
+(Developing)
 - Creation and management of groups and assignment of subjects.
+(Developing)
 - Integration with external APIs for data querying.
 - Administration panel for approval of registrations.
 - User interface developed in React.
+- Backend developed in Motoko

 ## Technologies Used